 In this article, based on 70+ first-impression audits conducted by our SplitMetrics Agency ASO Team, we’ll discuss the most common mistakes made on the App Store product pages, the impact they have on the app’s overall success, and provide you with the practical advice on how to fix them.

-Whether you’re running Apple Search Ads or not, when a user starts searching for an app on the App Store, their intent to install it is very high.
+Whether you’re running paid campaigns like Apple Search Ads or not, when a user starts searching for an app on the App Store, their intent to install it is very high.
 In fact, 65% of downloads occur directly after the App Store searches.

 It means that every element of your app’s product page is a vital one to attract users and drive your app downloads.
 Therefore, a well-optimized app page will result in a higher conversion rate and lower CPIs for your ad campaigns.